ragibasif/dotfiles/.github/ISSUE_TEMPLATE/temp.md

 ---
-name: Add a Contribution Guide
+name: Add a Changelog
-about: Create a guide for new contributors.
+about: Create a changelog to track changes in the repository.
-title: "[Documentation] Add a contribution guide"
+title: "[Documentation] Add a changelog"
 labels: documentation, good first issue
 assignees: ''

 ---

 ### Description
-Create a `CONTRIBUTING.md` file to guide new contributors on how to set up the project, make changes, and submit pull requests.
+Create a `CHANGELOG.md` file to track changes, new features, and bug fixes in the repository.

 ### Tasks
-- Write a detailed contribution guide.
+- Document recent changes and future plans.
-- Include coding standards, testing instructions, and PR guidelines.
+- Use a standard format (e.g., Keep a Changelog).

 ### Additional Notes
-- Make the guide beginner-friendly and easy to follow.
+- Update the changelog with each release.